aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 numbers also can be stored as strings.

 For example, our application may be a task management application and we may have a limit for creating tasks in a month.
-Say that we have two different edition/package; one allows for creating 1,000 tasks per month, while the other allows for creating 5,000 tasks per month.
+Imagine that we have two different edition/packages; one allows for creating 1,000 tasks per month, while the other allows for creating 5,000 tasks per month.
 This feature should be stored as a value, not simply as true or false.

 ### Defining Features

-A feature should be defined before it is checked.
+A feature should be defined before it's checked.
 A [module](/Pages/Documents/Module-System) can define it's own features by deriving from the **FeatureProvider** class.
 Here's a very simple feature provider that defines 3 features: